scipy/scipy/doc/source/tutorial/interpolate/ND_unstructured.rst

 .. note::

-    `griddata` is based on triangulation, hence is appropriate for unstructures, scattered data.
+    `griddata` is based on triangulation, hence is appropriate for unstructured, scattered data.
 If your data is on a full grid,  the `griddata` function --- despite its name --- is not the right tool.
 Use `RegularGridInterpolator` instead.